So you're The Hero

 - Happens to the group of five friends in The Cabin in the Woods.

-- This happens in the fourth Lone Wolf book, among others — over the course of a simple mission to investigate a cult trying to bring back an evil god, your entire squad is slowly killed off, bit by bit.
+- This happens in the fourth Lone Wolf book, among others — over the course of a simple mission to investigate a cult trying to bring back an evil god, your entire squad is slowly killed off, bit by bit, whatever path is taken.
 By the time you arrive there, you're alone.

 - Almost any Doctor Who episode involving a group of people.
 For the Trope Namer of Everybody Lives, they invert it quite a lot.

 - This was actually played with in "The Curse of the Black Spot".
 For most of the episode it seems that there's an evil siren running around a pirate ship and killing off the crew one by one.
 It turns out that the siren is actually a computer-generated doctor, and everyone she had supposedly killed is perfectly fine.

 - Of the five main characters Torchwood started with, only two are still alive.
 One of whom is immortal and dies as what comes close to a hobby.